JonathanSwinnen/HTTPython/README.md

 the server will run on the localhost ip `127.0.0.1`.

 #### Functionality
 The server can serve valid `GET` and `HEAD` requests for any existing resource under the website root.
+You can also visit the webpages using a standard web browser.\
+When a `GET` or `HEAD` request is sent for a directory path, the server will generate a simple page listing the contents of the directory. \
 Resources that are not found will properly return a `404 Not Found` status code along with an automatically generated error message webpage.
-When a `GET` or `HEAD` request is sent for a directory path, the server will generate a simple page listing the contents of the directory.\
+`GET` and `HEAD` requests also support the `If-Modified-Since` header and return a `304 Not Modified` response without a body when the requested resource was not modified since the given date.\
 \
 The server can execute `PUT` and `POST` requests to write to files contained in the directories specified in the `ALLOW_WRITE` setting in `server_settings.py`.
 This limitation was to ensure we didn't accidentally overwrite our homepage while testing, an can be turned off